threefoldfoundation/blog_threefold/posts/tech_new_internet.md

 post_image: technology-for-internet.jpg
 ---

-### ThreeFold's technology does not follow the traditional IT model.
+## ThreeFold's technology does not follow the traditional IT model

 The Edge internet needs a different approach.
 So, we started as from scratch and shaped a totally new approach.
 ThreeFold's open-source technology addresses the scalability, security, storage, energy and operating issues by simplifying architectures and not relying on third party software.
 This drives down costs and improves efficiencies.